-A hardy sweet tasting apricot, Debbie’s Gold is ideal to grow in cold climates.
+A hardy and sweet tasting apricot, Debbie’s Gold is ideal to grow in cold climates.
 Yellowish orange in colour, this freestone fruit averages around 4 cm in size.
-Great to eat fresh, it’s firm texture is also good to use in processing such as canning.
+Great to eat fresh, it’s firm texture is also good to use in processing for canning.
 Flowers later than other apricots, fruit ripens from the middle of July to early August.
 Introduced by Aubin Nurseries, Carman, Manitoba in 1980.
-Grafted on Mustang cherry plum rootstock.

 Hardiness Zone: 3